 If you have been diagnosed with cancer, focusing on your diet can be therapeutic in so many ways, from enhancing the impact of conventional cancer treatment and managing its side effects, to aiding your rehabilitation afterwards.
 And in a situation when you can feel you have very little control, it can also be empowering to take charge of your diet – you choose the food, you choose when you eat it.
 For those of us who care for someone with cancer, when it can seem at times that there’s very little we can do practically to help, knowing that we’re giving someone the best nourishing foods can be a way to do something positive, caring and loving.

-We've produced our Nourish Drinks to give the perfect blend of protein, calories, vitamins and minerals both for when you're undergoing cancer therapies and to aid your recovery after treatment.
+We've produced our Nourish Drinks to give the perfect blend of protein, calories, vitamins and minerals both for when you're undergoing cancer therapies and to provide nourishment while you recover from treatment.

 Developing cancer is one of our most common health worries.
 If we don’t suffer from cancer ourselves, it’s likely that we know someone who has – one in two of us will be diagnosed with cancer at some point.

 Inheriting certain genes increases our likelihood of developing some cancers, which is why genetic research is so important and will increasingly provide valuable insights into how and when to screen at-risk people.
 The incidence of different cancers varies hugely but, worryingly, the numbers of people affected are on the rise.
 The four most common cancers – breast, lung, bowel and prostate – make up over half of all cancer cases.